allenai/visprog/README.md

 # Changes since the version used in the CVPR paper
 - GPT3 upgraded to `text-davinci-003` from `text-davinci-002`
 - VQA module upgraded from ViLT to the more performant BLIP
-- Changed the implementation of CLASSIFY and SELECT modules that use CLIP to use cosine similarity instead of dot product (which is the default score provided by Huggingface's CLIP model)

 # Citation
 If you find this code useful in your research, please consider citing: